e-v-s/CTI-social-engineering-burger/README.md

 ## Overview

 End-to-end OSINT investigation of an active Instagram-based food delivery scam targeting Brazilian consumers.
-The operation used inflated follower counts, a well-crafted order landing page, and PIX-only payment to execute financial fraud at scale — with evidence of **at least 11 parallel profiles** using the same template and infrastructure.
+The operation used inflated follower counts, a well-crafted order landing page, and PIX-only payment to execute financial fraud at scale, with evidence of **at least 11 parallel profiles** using the same template and infrastructure.

 The investigation was triggered by an X post with 50+ comments from users reporting the same scam.
 From there, the attacker's Instagram profile, web infrastructure, and related campaigns were fully mapped using open-source tools.